 Such is the story of the Alberta Dahlia and Gladiolus Society.

-It was at the turn of the century that Lorne McArthur and Wayne Roberts began discussing the possibility of starting a dahlia society in Alberta.
-Both men had been growing and showing dahlias throughout the late 1980’s and 90’s and had won numerous prizes in Alberta & the North Western States with their beautiful blooms.
-It was through these shows that the initial contacts were made with Ernie Henderson, a local grower, and Bill McLaren – grower, senior judge and author of ‘The Encyclopedia of Dahlias’.
-Lorne and Wayne had met Reg Powys-Lybbe, a gladiolus grower and exhibitor from Southern Alberta, and talks moved towards reality.
+It was at the turn of the century that Lorne McArthur, Ken Jensen and Wayne Roberts began discussing the possibility of starting a dahlia society in Alberta.
+All had been growing and showing dahlias throughout the late 1980’s and 90’s and had won numerous prizes in Alberta & the North Western States with their beautiful blooms.
+It was through these shows that the initial contacts were made with Ernie Henderson, a local grower, and Bill McLaren, grower, senior judge and author of ‘The Encyclopedia of Dahlias’ and Reg Powys-Lybbe, a gladiolus grower and exhibitor from Southern Alberta.
+Each of these men contributed their special gifts and talents and talks moved towards reality

 Wayne began with educational talks to twenty flower clubs around Central Alberta (Sundre, Olds, Lacombe, Innisfail, Drumheller, etc.).
 With these educational seminars, Wayne gave free tubers and plants to the participants.
 “We must stimulate interest in this flower in order to see more people growing these beautiful blooms.”
 Ken Jensen stepped in as the American Dahlia Society Representative and attended all the courses in United States to be come a senior judge and volunteered to organize all the required judging courses for the Alberta group.
 Margo took on Secretarial duties and helped steer the group with all the paperwork with the Alberta Government.
 Eileen Grant took on the position of Treasurer in those first years.